Margin of Error: Technical Details

 \[\text{MOE}_{\hat{R}} = \frac{1}{D}\sqrt{\text{MOE}_N^2 + \hat{R}^2 \cdot \text{MOE}_D^2}\]

-If the expression inside the square root is negative (which can occur at extreme proportions), the Census Bureau prescribes a conservative fallback using addition rather than subtraction under the radical.
+If the expression under the radical is negative (which can occur at extreme proportions), the Census Bureau prescribes a conservative fallback using addition rather than subtraction.